 Always consult a professional to conduct your HVAC inspection.
 When your inspector arrives to test your system, there are essential items they will test, including:

-- The actuator will manually activate all smoke dampers to ensure it closes completely.
+• The actuator will manually activate all smoke dampers to ensure it close completely.

 Your inspector will provide you with a detailed report that includes: